cloudacademypilot/azure-ai-ml-document-processing-lab/steps/02/documentation.md

 4. Click _Fetch_ and wait for the file to be uploaded.
 After successful upload, you can view file on the left.
 ![Fetch dialog box](https://github.com/CSALabsAutomation/azure-ai-ml-document-processing-lab/blob/master/steps/02/assets/1.4.png)

 5. To perform the analysis on the document, Click on _Analyze_.
 Upon completion, the result is displayed on the right.
 Hovering over the _Paragraph_ cards reveals its respective block.
-Beside the highlighted block, the extracted text along with the polygon coordinate is displayed.
+Beside the highlighted block, the extracted text along with the polygon coordinates is displayed.
 ![Analysis results page](https://github.com/CSALabsAutomation/azure-ai-ml-document-processing-lab/blob/master/steps/02/assets/1.5.png)

 6. Got to the _Result_ tab to view the JSON output.